Glossary

 The SoTecIn Factory has a physical presence across all of the 7 regions manifested through one local Impact Hub (IH) per region.
 The Regional hubs serve the whole region and drive venture-building and broader stakeholder engagement on the ground.

-The activities of the 7 Regional Hubs are led and hosted by the project partner Impact Hub and its local branches: IH Amsterdam, IH Lisbon, IH Milan IH Bucharest, IH Budapest, IH Hamburg, and IH Istanbul in their respective regions.
+The activities of the 7 Regional Hubs are led and hosted by the project partner Impact Hub and its local branches: IH Amsterdam, IH Lisbon, IH Milan IH Bucharest, IH Budapest, IH Munich, and IH Istanbul in their respective regions.

-One (or potentially more) of the seven core value chains set by the EU as core priorities within the European Green Deal’s Key Product Value Chains of the Circular Economy Action Plan, form the sectoral focus area of each region from which specific missions and challenges are derived.
+Four out of the seven core value chains set by the EU as core priorities within the European Green Deal’s Key Product Value Chains of the Circular Economy Action Plan, form the sectoral focus area of each region from which specific missions and challenges are derived.

 The targeted Key Product Value Chains are: Packaging, Plastics, Textiles, Food, Water and Nutrients.